How do I become more fertile?

 Fertility preservation is one of the most important areas of health you need to focus on now ready or not.

 If you are reading this you maybe at the beginning of your fertility journey, about to start or looking for some answers about how fertile you are.
-Perhaps you are considering being off birth control, investigating egg freezing and have read about young women finding out their egg reserve is low and are basically in menopause.
+Perhaps you are planning to come off birth control, and want to conceive in the next year.
+So many young women are looking to extend fertility by egg freezing.
+Some women are saddled with the reality of finding out their egg reserve (AMH) is low and are going through early menopause.

-Both females and males don’t really consider their fertility as something connected to their health and their future reproductive success; awareness only comes up when they are “trying to conceive”.
+For so many young women having a baby is so far off in the future fertility health is not even on the radar.
+Symptoms for conditions such as polycystic ovary syndrome often are present in teens, but go unnoticed or covered by prescribing hormonal birth control!
+Both men and women don’t really consider their fertility as something connected to their health and their future reproductive success; awareness only comes up when they are “trying to conceive”.

 According to a recent article in the Health section of the NYTimes paternal health plays a major role in the health of not just the child but the pregnancy. “ the need for everyone of reproductive age — future fathers and mothers alike — to adopt healthy lifestyles that can “pay off in a number of ways, not just in having a healthy pregnancy but also in preventing chronic disease”. (https://www.nytimes.com/2019/03/25/well/family/the-risks-to-babies-of-older-fathers.html)